wr1/b3p/README.md

 ## Functionality
 - Interpolating a blade through a series of airfoils
 - Aligning airfoils to create maximum building height over a straight shearweb
-- Create rectangle grid for the blade
+- Creating a quad mesh for the blade
-- Assign scalable *slab based* laminate plans
+- Assigning scalable *slab based* laminate plans to the structure
-- Assemble a shell mesh with laminate properties
+- Assembling a shell mesh with laminate properties
-- Write mesh information to VTK files
+- Writing mesh information to VTK files

 ## How to run
 ```sh